-Certain prescription medications have the potential to cause asthma symptoms.
-A couple of common culprits that do this are aspirin and NSAIDs.
-The medication you take for high blood pressure can also cause asthma symptoms.
+Some medications are known to cause asthma symptoms.
+Aspirin and other NSAIDs are known to be asthma triggers.
+Many medications for heart disease and hypertension can also cause asthma symptoms.
 If you’ve been diagnosed as asthmatic and are taking medications unrelated to your asthma, be sure your doctor is aware of them.

 If you have asthma, you need to avoid any kind of tobacco smoke.
 Do not smoke yourself, either!
 Avoid all fumes of chemical products or breathing harmful vapors.
 This can aggravate your asthma and it might not stop.
 If people are smoking around you, remove yourself from that area quickly.

 If the room that you’re in is dusty, do not turn on a fan.
 This can move the dust around and can trigger an attack easily.
 If possible, open a window to increase the flow of air into the room.

 If your asthma attacks are severe, you may want to speak with your doctor about a long lasting injection of medication to control your symptoms.
 Omalizumab is a mediation that is able to control allergic reaction symptoms.

 When you are dealing with asthma, try getting a lekotriene inhibitor.
 Leukotriene inhibitors are used to prevent things called leukotrienes.
 Leukotrienes are inflammation-causing chemicals that can bring on asthma attacks.
 The prescription will help to decrease home much leukotriene is in your system and therefore, the number of asthma attacks you have.